cozywho/cozycerts/README.md

 OpenSSL wrapped in streamlit so dummies like me can use it lazily.
 A self contained CA intended to work across linux environments.

-git pull in whatever directory you want cozycerts.
+git pull in whatever directory you want cozycerts to live.
 /opt/cozycerts, /home/$user/cozycerts, /etc/cozycerts, wherever.

 ```bash